electronicayciencia/pruebas-blog/docs/_posts/2011-08-03-rastreador-de-redes-inalambricas.md

 Tal guía, a propósito, data del año 1995-1996.
 Y como nota curiosa, en la sección siguiente cuando habla de programar una tarjeta de sonido, el autor cierra el apartado tal que así:

 > You are right if you guessed that you use ioctl() to manipulate these devices.
-The ioctl() requests are defined in < linux/soundcard.h > and begin with SNDCTL.
+The ioctl() requests are defined in &lt; linux/soundcard.h &gt; and begin with SNDCTL.
 >
 > Since I don’t own a soundcard someone else has to continue here
 > Sven van der Meer v0.3.3, 19 Jan 1995